SVB and The Housing Market

 In the case of SVB, investors shaken by the turmoil may have bond traders warming up the 10-year yield.

-Keep in mind, investors perceive bonds to be an extremely safe investment because they are backed by the U.S. government.
+Remember, investors perceive bonds to be an extremely safe investment because the U.S. government backs them.
 Mortgage rates have an inverse relationship to bond prices.
 As demand for bonds leads to a higher rate of return, mortgage interest rates tend to decline.

-The Federal Reserve had to balance better than expected jobs report along with the surging panic over SVB’s collapse so being less aggressive in raising short-term interest rates, which caused mortgage rates to go down.
+The Federal Reserve had to balance the expected jobs report and the surging panic over SVB’s collapse, so it was less aggressive in raising short-term interest rates, which caused mortgage rates to go down.

 Individual Borrowing Factors

-Individual borrowers have control over interest rates through factors such as credit score, loan amount, and down payment can also impact the interest rate offered.
+Individual borrowers have control over interest rates through factors such as credit score, loan amount, and down payment, which can also impact the interest rate offered.
 Undoubtedly, this is where homebuyers can have the most control over their destinies.

 What will the SVB collapse impact?

-We like to talk about real estate on a national level when it comes to discussing interest rates.
+We like to talk about real estate nationally when discussing interest rates.
 However, real estate is also hyper-local.
-Because of this, places that have a high-tech density may likely see some more significant impact due to tech companies’ relationships with SVB and other similar banks.
+Because of this, places with a high-tech density may likely see a more significant impact due to tech companies’ relationships with SVB and other similar banks.
 Some homebuyers may feel compelled to put off a home purchase.
-Nevertheless, declining mortgage interest rates are likely to motivate others to purchase a home sooner than later.
+Nevertheless, declining mortgage interest rates will likely motivate others to purchase a home sooner rather than later.

-On the other hand, SVB was a huge player in affordable housing investments.
+On the other hand, SVB was a massive player in affordable housing investments.
 Consequently, developers dependent upon these construction loans can face the uncertainty that will impact these housing projects.

-The best time to buy a home is when you have the financial means and financial wellness to do so.
+The best time to buy a home is when you have the financial means.
 A homebuyer should have a stable income, a strong credit score, and have saved up enough for a down payment and other associated costs.
 Want to explore what this looks like for you?
-Contact us and we will be happy to answer what questions you have.
+Contact us and we will be happy to answer any questions you have.